wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bird-pelican.md

 ## Salvaging the Body

-There's not much to salvage from a pelican beyond the meet.
+There's not much to salvage from a pelican beyond the meat.
 A single giant pelican is worth rations for 2 days.

 ---